"I have no technical ability. And I know nothing about music."

 It is also why the recent podcast era fits him so neatly — Lex Fridman #275 in 2022, Huberman Lab, his own Broken Record with Malcolm Gladwell.
 Long-form.
 Vetted host.
 No performance required.
 A Four will do five hours of conversation if the conversation is real, and will say nothing in public otherwise.

-Anthony Kiedis has described it more clearly than any critic.
+Anthony Kiedis put it more clearly than any critic.
 "Sometimes it would appear like he's doing very little in the studio," he told Broken Record in 2022.
 "He is the end all of listeners.
 He listens, and he walks away, and he knows the drum pattern."
 Kirk Hammett said the same thing less gently about Death Magnetic: "The great thing about working with Rick is he's never around — it's almost 100% undiluted Metallica."
-Tony Iommi, asked after 13 what he had learned: "I learned how to lie on the couch with a mic in my hand and say 'Next!'"
+Tony Iommi after 13: "I learned how to lie on the couch with a mic in my hand and say 'Next!'"